-Comparison of Bubble CPAP versus conventional ventilation in Neonates having Respiratory Distress
+Comparison of Bubble CPAP Versus Conventional Ventilation in Neonates Having Respiratory Distress

-Patients and method: It is a randomized controlled trial study conducted at the Department of Neonatology, Children Hospital, PIMS Islamabad for six months from 01-03-21 to 31-08-21.
-The study included a total of 150 neonates of either gender presenting with respiratory distress delivered at >32 weeks and weighing >1500 grams.
-Demographic details (name, age, gender, gestational age at delivery, birth weight, and Silverman Score) were noted.
-Then neonates were divided into two groups by using the lottery method.
-Treatment failure was defined as the neonate failing to maintain a SpO2 greater than 90% or an arterial partial pressure (PaO2) greater than 50 mmHg with a maximal CPAP of >7cm of water and a FiO2 greater than 0.6, or necessitating mechanical ventilation.
+Methodology: This randomized controlled trial was conducted at the Department of Neonatology, Children's Hospital, Pakistan Institute of Medical Sciences (PIMS), Islamabad, from March 1, 2021, to August 31, 2021.
+A total of 150 neonates of both genders who presented with respiratory distress and were delivered at >32 weeks of gestation, weighing >1500 grams.
+The neonates were then randomly allocated to two groups using a lottery method.
+Treatment failure was defined as a neonate's inability to maintain a SpO2 greater than 90% or an arterial partial pressure (PaO2) greater than 50 mmHg with a maximal CPAP of >7 cm of water and a FiO2 greater than 0.6 or the necessity of mechanical ventilation.

-Results: Of these, 82 (54.7%) and females 68 (45.3%) with a male-to-female ratio of 1.2:1.
-The mean gestational age was 36±2.49 and 35.52±1.36 weeks in bubble continues positive airway pressure (B-CPAP), and ventilator continuous positive airway pressure (V-CPAP) groups.
-The mean birth weight was 2381±506.4 grams and 2187.3±427.49 grams in B-CPAP and V-CPAP groups, respectively.
-Ten (13.3%) patients out of 75 in B-CPAP and 19 (25.3%) in the V-CPAP group were labeled as treatment failure as per operational definition.
-Although the failure rate was slightly higher in patients having Ventilatory CPAP as a resuscitation for respiratory distress, these results were statistically not significant (p-value= 0.052).
+Results: Of these, 82 (54.7%) were male, and 68 (45.3%) were female, resulting in a male-to-female ratio of 1.2:1.
+The mean gestational age was 36±2.49 weeks in the B-CPAP group and 35.52±1.36 weeks in the V-CPAP group.
+The mean birth weight was 2381±506.4 grams in the B-CPAP group and 2187.3±427.49 grams in the V-CPAP group.
+Out of the 75 neonates in the B-CPAP group, 10 (13.3%) were classified as treatment failures, while 19 (25.3%) out of 75 neonates in the V-CPAP group met the criteria for treatment failure, according to our operational definition.
+Although the failure rate was slightly higher in patients receiving V-CPAP for the management of respiratory distress, these differences were not statistically significant (p-value= 0.052).

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.